The informative guide to understanding AR technology, it’s use cases and the future scope.

 The obvious example we all know here is from cricket matches.
 Field placement, DRS appeals, most of what you see on a live telecast can be chalked up to AR work.
 Other sports like soccer also rely on AR for telecasting purposes.
 However, AR has extended its reach far beyond just your viewership on a screen.
 Nowadays, you can scope out prime stadium seats before you even decide on the tickets, thanks to AR.

 In recent times, eCommerce has been a lifesaver for you, me, and everyone else in dire need of quality products.
 Augmented Reality has redefined the way businesses showcase their products.
-Thanks to AR simulations, you can now check how the product will look in your ideal setting right when you check the price tag!
-From IKEA’s furniture to designer clothes, AR has got it all in the bag.
+Thanks to Augmented reality simulations, you can now check how the product will look in your ideal setting right when you check the price tag!
+From IKEA’s furniture to designer clothes, Augmented Reality has got it all in the bag.

 There’s a lot that goes on in our bodies that our naked eyes can’t perceive.
-What better candidate than AR to fill that need, then?
-Augmented Reality can help people with sensory impairments get a new perspective in life.
+What better candidate than Augmented Reality to fill that need, then?
+Augmented Reality solution can help people with sensory impairments get a new perspective in life.
 From a better vision to precise surgery, AR is your ticket to quality healthcare.

 Learning and Development